Ffmpeg Replacement for Favourite ACE Functions

 NOTES:

-All the encoding batch files place the final result in the same directory as the source file, with just a change of file name extension:
+The encoding batch file places the final result in the same directory as the source file, with just a change of file name extension:

 ".mpg" for MPEG-2 files and ".mp4" for MP4 files.
 The source files are unchanged.
-The log file created after encoding is deleted.
+The log file created during encoding is deleted.

-These relatively small files are therefore now in your Recycle Bin which will need emptying eventually!
+The relatively small log files will end up in your Recycle Bin which will need emptying eventually!

 Full documentation of all the filters used and the MPEG-2 encoding parameters are in the following zip file: